cclin130/book-nlp-mod-txtlab2/README.md

-## ORIGINAL MODIFICATIONS BY EPORTE2
+## Original README from eporte2's mod

 Modified version of dbamman's book-nlp with character gender reported for txtlab @McGill's research purposes.